 These are days of Realpolitik and of asymmetric conflict (which relies on psychological operations and propaganda).
 Thanks to internet technologies, these are also days of unprecedented openness, when news can be followed in real time; when both information and disinformation can be spread in a heartbeat; and when rage can be spread, momentum built, and protests organised rapidly and effectively through social media.

-The great need of the day is for discernment – and that requires knowledge and understanding of geography, history, religion, geo-politics, strategic trends and the times in which in live.
+The great need of the day is for discernment – and that requires knowledge and understanding of geography, history, religion, geo-politics, strategic trends, and the times in which we live.

 Welcome to the website of Religious Liberty Analyst, Elizabeth Kendal.

 Click here to download this page in PDF form.